Lorena Feijoo (© David Allen)

 Joined as a principal dancer in 1999.

 Born in Havana, Cuba, Lorena Feijoo trained at the National Ballet School of Cuba.
-She began her career at Ballet Nacional de Cuba and danced with Ballet of Monterrey, Royal Ballet of Flanders, and The Joffrey Ballet prior to joining San Francisco Ballet as a principal dancer in 1999.
+She began her career at National Ballet of Cuba and danced with Ballet of Monterrey, Royal Ballet of Flanders, and The Joffrey Ballet prior to joining San Francisco Ballet as a principal dancer in 1999.

 Feijoo’s major roles include Giselle in Tomasson’s Giselle; Queen of the Snow, Sugar Plum Fairy, and Grand Pas de Deux Ballerina in Tomasson’s Nutcracker; Aurora in Tomasson’s The Sleeping Beauty; Juliet in Tomasson’s Romeo & Juliet; Odette/Odile in Tomasson’s Swan Lake; Kitri in Tomasson/Possokhov’s Don Quixote; Bianca in Lubovitch’s Othello; and Goddess Diana in Morris’ Sylvia.
-She created principal roles in Tomasson’s Blue Rose and On Common Ground; Caniparoli’s Ibsen’s House; Possokhov’s Diving into the Lilacs, Fusion, Reflections, Study in Motion, and Talk to Her (hable con ella); Ratmansky’s Le Carnaval des Animaux; Wheeldon’s Quaternary and Number Nine; and Zanella’s Underskin.
+She created principal roles in Tomasson’s Blue Rose and On Common Ground; Caniparoli’s Ibsen’s House and Tears; Possokhov’s Diving into the Lilacs, Fusion, Reflections, Study in Motion, and Talk to Her (hable con ella); Ratmansky’s Le Carnaval des Animaux; Wheeldon’s Quaternary and Number Nine; and Zanella’s Underskin.